Smilingzz/SC-200-Notes/sc200ILO.md

 ### Q&A

-- To exclude certain servers from agentless scanning.
+- Exclude certain servers from agentless scanning.
   - Create an exclusion tag when using Azure Defender for Servers.
   - Requires Defender for Servers Plan 2.
-- To generate alerts in Cloud Apps for external sharing of confidential files.
+- Generate alerts in Cloud Apps for external sharing of confidential files.
   - Enable file monitoring in Cloud Apps.
   - Add automatic scan of new files for Azure Information Protection classification labels and content inspection warnings.
 - Live Shell connection to Onboarded devices in Defender 365.